-Dynamic Mechanical Analysis
+A. Dynamic Mechanical Thermal Analysis (DMA)

 Dynamic-mechanical analysis (DMA) has been a well established method in thermal analysis for many years.
 The DMA measurement consists of the observation of the time-dependent deformation behaviour x(t) of a sample under periodic and sinusoidal deformation force with very small amplitudes F(t).
-This method make it possible to calculate the Young's modulus E' (storage modulus) and E'' (loss modulus) as well as the mechanical loss factor tan δ (damping) of the sample in dependence on temperature and deformation frequency.
-Glass Transition Temperature values (Tg) of the resins is obtained in this work from the top of the tan δ peak, as previously reported.
+This method make it possible to calculate the Young's modulus E' (storage modulus) and E'' (loss modulus) as well as the mechanical loss factor tan $\delta$ (damping) of the sample in dependence on temperature and deformation frequency.
+Glass Transition Temperature values (Tg) of the resins can be obtained from the top of the tan $\delta$ peak, as previously reported.